-If more than eight timelines have been entered, tap the navigation arrows on the 3. left of the screen to navigate between the timelines.
+3. If more than eight timelines have been entered, tap the navigation arrows I or I on the left of the screen to navigate between the timelines.

 The arrows are grayed-out when you are at the first or last screen of the timelines.